jaeyk/comp_thinking_social_science/docs/08_big_data.md

 - FROM tables

 - Select all columns (*) from `flights` table and show the `first ten rows`
-- Note that you can combine SQL and R commands thanks to `dbplyr`.
+- Note that you can combine SQL and R commands thanks to `dbplyr.`

 - Option 1